emanmkhareez/read-note/201/read-13.md

   ## So what is HTML5 Storage?

    way for web pages to store named key/value pairs locally, within the client web browser.
 Like cookies, this data persists even after you navigate away from the web site,

+   1-his data persists even after you navigate away from the web site,

+   2- close your browser tab.

+   3- this data is never transmitted to the remote web server .